 6.50.1 Applicability to Language

 In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type-conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.

+6.50.2 Guidance to language users

+Avoid the use of unsafe programming practices.

+Use the Restrictions pragma to prevent the inadvertent use of unsafe language constructs.

+Carefully scrutinize any code that refers to a program unit explicitly designated to provide unchecked operations.

 6.51 Obscure Language Features [BRS]